-The last time I went to a professional baseball game was in 2017 – during the week of my college graduation.
+The casual access to the Milwaukee Brewers is such a treat.
+The last time I went to a professional baseball game was in 2017—during the week of my college graduation.

 This was back when Chad and I lived in Denver.
 When I say “live” I really mean “went to school;” at the time, we didn’t have the budget to enjoy the city in the ways it’s most celebrated, from foodie spots to concerts to one of several theme park adventures.